bezabu/bb-treasure-hunter/README.md

 ## Existing Features

+### Game Loop

+The aim of the game is to find 3 hidden treasures.
+The player controls the hunter and can move them in 8 directions, and can dig at the hunter's current location to attempt to dig up treasure.
+Digging will make a hole in the ground so that the player knows not to try again in teh same location.

 ### Procedurally generated terrain

 The game world, or map is randomly generated each time the game loads.
 Trees, rocks and buried treasure are dispersed around the map for the player to avoid or interact with.
 There are also subtle variations in the colour and elevation of the ground and there are 4 tree variants and 3 rock variants.
 During generation, each cell has a chance to spawn a tree or a rock (unless it is the player starting cell) and three cells are randomly selected for the treasure.